leanprover/logic_and_proof_lean3/functions_in_lean.rst

     noncomputable def inverse (f : X → Y) (default : X) : Y → X :=
     λ y, if h : ∃ x, f x = y then some h else default

-Lean requires us to acknowledge that the definition is not computational, since, first, it may not be algorithmically possible to decide whether or not condition ``H`` holds, and even if it does, it may not be algorithmically possible to find a suitable value of ``x``.
+Lean requires us to acknowledge that the definition is not computational, since, first, it may not be algorithmically possible to decide whether or not condition ``h`` holds, and even if it does, it may not be algorithmically possible to find a suitable value of ``x``.

 Below, the proposition ``inverse_of_exists`` asserts that ``inverse`` meets its specification, and the subsequent theorem shows that if ``f`` is injective, then the ``inverse`` function really is a left inverse.